DataDog/documentation/content/en/service_management/app_builder/build.md

 ## Queries

 Queries form the logic behind your app and enable interactions with Datadog integrations.
-Queries can take inputs from other queries or from UI components, and return outputs for use elsewhere in your app.
+Queries can take inputs from other queries or from UI components, and return outputs for use in other queries or UI components.
 To add a query, click the plus (**+**) icon in the **Queries** section and search for a query to add to your app.

 After you add a query to your app, ensure that you've entered any required inputs.
 Input fields with the variable button (**{{**) can take [variables](#variables).

 ### Debounce

 Configuring debounce ensures that your query is only triggered once per user input.
-By default, debounce is set to 0 milliseconds (ms).
+By default, debounce is set to `0` milliseconds (ms).
 To prevent a query from being called too frequently, increase the debounce.
 Configure debounce in the **Advanced** section of a query.

 ### Conditional queries